KishoreBabuIN/me/README.md

 I'm an iOS Developer who love [protocols](https://speakerdeck.com/riteshhh/thinking-in-swift).
 I write/encourage/talk about protocol oriented programming a lot and almost to everyone.
 I have been working with swift for almost 2 years now and have made over 10 apps completely in swift.
 Other than coding you can find me [tweeting](https://twitter.com/_riteshhh) about iOS/swift/protocols/swift-evolution!

-I have learned a lot from the Swift community via blogs, conferences, videos etc  and thus I also like to give back to the comunnity via:
+I have learned a lot from the Swift community via blogs, conferences, videos etc  and thus I also like to give back to the community as well via:

 - [medium](https://medium.com/@_riteshhh) - this is where I share my swifty thoughts
 - [swift-snippets](https://medium.com/swift-snippets) - its a medium publication managed by me where I post really cool snippets around extensions, protocols, generics etc